The developers among you who have heard about these technologies will no doubt be incredibly excited to hear this.

 This means that developers can easily implement it.
 At Kualo, it's as simple as enabling either Redis or Memcached in your control panel, and then configuring your application with the address for the Redis/Memcached socket.

 Which hosting plans support Redis and Memcached?Redis and Memcached are available on our Business Hosting plans.
-If you're currently on a regular web hosting plan, such as Personal or Essential, you would need to upgrade to at least the Performance plan to avail of these technologies.
+If you're currently on a regular web hosting plan, such as Solo plan or StartUp, you would need to upgrade to at least the Performance plan to avail of these technologies.

 It is worth noting that our ability to support both Redis and Memcached on a relatively low cost hosting plan is extremely unusual in the market.
 The vast majority of hosts require an upgrade to your own server, which will cost significantly more.

 We have developed in-house technology that allows Redis and Memcached to operate securely on a server with other customers - and also at significantly faster speeds, through the use of Unix sockets.

 Of course, we can also add support for Redis and Memcached to your CloudVPS or Dedicated Server.
 If you run your own server, please contact us for details.

 We will be announcing support for Redis and Memcached for reseller customers in the very near future.

 What are the differences between the two?If your application has built in support for both Redis and Memcached, you may be wondering which to choose.